 Calling all Tenants!

 Once you have made an offer on a property we will put this forward to the Landlord and negotiate so that mutually agreeable terms are reached.
-Once terms have been agreed, subject to Contracts and References, you will be asked for a holding deposit of 2 weeks rent to secure the property and prevent it being shown to other applicants by tlc Real Estate Services Ltd (tlc).
+Once terms have been agreed, subject to Contracts and References, you will be asked for a holding deposit of 1 week’s rent to secure the property and prevent it being shown to other applicants by tlc Real Estate Services Ltd (tlc).
 In the event the tenancy goes ahead, this amount will be deducted from the final invoice.
 Should you not proceed with the tenancy or in the instance that your references are not acceptable, you will forfeit this money.
-In the unlikely event that the landlord does not proceed with the tenancy this money will be refunded less the cost of any referencing fees and any administration charges due (tenancy agreement fee).
+In the unlikely event that the landlord does not proceed with the tenancy this money will be refunded.

 When an agreement has been reached, tlc will ask you to fill in a reference form.
-When we’ve had confirmation that your references are suitable, the contract will be drawn up for signing.
-On the date you move in, you will need 1 month’s rent and the further 6 weeks deposit (an administration fee per applicant is also charged).
-This money must be in cleared funds, i.e., Bankers draft or cash.
+When we have had confirmation that your references are suitable, the contract will be drawn up for signing.
+Prior to the date you move in, you will need to pay a minimum of 1 month’s rent and the further 5 or 6 weeks deposit in line with Tenant Fees Act 2019.
+This money must be in cleared funds by Bank Transfer.

 GUARANTORS, STUDENTS & COMPANY LETS